dotpointer/dptools/README.md

 the dptools available for and put this line at the bottom of each of them:

 ```
-. /opt/dptools/dp_console_setup.sh
+. /opt/dptools/dptools-console-init
 ```

 ## Usage

-Enjoy the commands in a terminal, script or a cronjob.
+Enjoy the commands in a Linux shell, script or a cronjob.

 ## Authors